edresch/coalescence/coalescence.md

 ***

+### Selflessness

+* *“Events happen, deeds are done, but there is no individual doer thereof.”* - Buddha

+* “Trying to define yourself is like trying to bite your own teeth.” - [Alan Watts](https://bit.ly/2MTWUNa)

+* “The true value of a human being is determined primarily by the measure and the sense in which he has attained liberation from the self." - [Albert Einstein](https://www.goodreads.com/quotes/119837)

+* ​"The self is fundamentally an illusion arising as a reflection of the soul in matter, much as a clear lake at midnight reflects the moon." - [Fred Alan Wolf, theoretical physicist](https://imgur.com/OAbRtib)

+* "***No such thing as selves exist in the world.*** At least for all conscious beings so far known to us it is true that they neither have nor are a self.
+Some organisms possess conscious self-models, but such self-models certainly are not selves – *they are only complex brain states.*" - [Thomas Metzinger, Being No One](https://www.philosophie.uni-mainz.de/metzinger/publikationen/precis.pdf)

+* "Why are you unhappy?
+Because nearly everything that you say and do is for your “self”—and there isn’t one." - Chinese Proverb

+* "The mind in itself is not dysfunctional.
+It is a wonderful tool.
+Dysfunction sets in when you seek your self in it and mistake it for who you are." - [Eckhart Tolle, Power of the Now](https://www.goodreads.com/book/show/6708)

+* "Just as one is free from the ideas of 'me' and 'mine' in respect of others' bodies, so, one becomes free from those ideas in respect of one's own body when one knows the Supreme Truth." - [Upadesa Sahasri](https://www.shastras.com/adi-sankara/upadesa-sahasri/)

+* "If I am I because I am I, and you are you because you are you, then I am I and you are you.
+But if I am I because you are you and you are you because I am I, then I am not I and you are not you!" - [Menachem Mendel of Kotzk](https://w.wiki/F47)

+* "What I’m doing at the moment is not completely described unless your being here is described also.
+In order to describe my behavior, I have to describe your behavior and the behavior of the environment...
+That what I am involves what you are. ***I don’t know who I am unless I know who you are.
+And you don’t know who you are unless you know who I am.*** We define each other; we’re all backs and fronts to each other.
+We know who we are in terms of other people; ***we all lock together."***  - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

+* "The wise man beholds all beings in the Self, and the Self in all beings; for that reason, he does not hate anyone." -  [Isa Upanishad](http://www.ishwar.com/hinduism/holy_upanishads/isa_upanishad/)

+* "We do not need a new religion or a new bible.
+We need a new experience--a new feeling of what it to be "I." The lowdown (which is, of course, the secret and profound view) on life is that ***our normal sensation of self is a hoax*** or, at best, a temporary role that we are playing, or have been conned into playing.
+If you know that "I", in the sense of the person, the front, the ego, it really doesn't exist, then it won't go to your head too badly." - [Alan Watts](https://genius.com/Alan-watts-the-book-chapter-1-lyrics)

+* "Establish yourself firmly in the awareness of 'I AM'.
+This is the beginning, and also the end of all endeavor.
+Give up all questions except one: ‘Who am I?’
+After all, the only fact you are sure of is that you are.
+The ‘I am’ is certain.
+The ‘I am this’ is not. ***Nothing, concrete or abstract, which you perceive can be you.*** The very act of perceiving shows that you are not what you perceive.
+Once you are convinced that you cannot say truthfully about your self anything except ‘I am’, and ***that nothing that can be pointed at, can be your self***, the need for the ‘I am’ is over -- you are no longer intent on verbalizing what you are.
+All you need is to get rid of the tendency to define your self." - [Sri Nisargadatta Maharaj](https://www.nonduality.com/beyond.htm)

+***

 ### Oneness

 * "*This is It / and I am It / and You are It / and so is That / and He is It / and She is It / and It is It / and That is That.*" - [James Broughton](https://imgur.com/heIkNkk)